jadeadams517/California_Reservoir_Prediction/README.md

-# Can machine learning ...
+# Can machine learning play a role in predicting reservoir storage?

 ![Folsom near its lowest all-time level during the catastrophic 2012-2015 drought](images/FolsomMain.jpeg?raw=true)